ezhilmathik/NCC-Luxembourg/Courses/docs/cuda/exercise-4.md

 In this example, we try shared memory matrix multiplication.
 This is achieved by blocking the global matrix into a small block matrix (tiled matrix) that can fit into the shared memory of the Nvidia GPU.
-Shared memory from the GPUs, which has a good bandwidth within the GPUs compared to access to the global memory.
+Shared memory from the GPUs has good bandwidth within the GPUs compared to access to the global memory.

 ![](../figures/memory.png){width="275"}